krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You have a Cloud Run service with a database backend.
+Q. You have a Cloud Run service with a database backend.
 You want to limit the number of connections to your database.
 What should you do?
 ```
 ```
 Set Max instances.